stanford-cs248/project/README.md

 ## Due dates

-1. The project proposal is due __Wed Feb 23__ 11:59:59 PM, but feel __strongly encouraged__ to submit earlier to get quicker feedback.
+1. The project proposal is due __Thu Feb 24__ 11:59:59 PM, but feel __strongly encouraged__ to submit earlier to get quicker feedback.
 2. Your final project writeup and demo video is due on Friday __March 11th__ at 11:59 PM.  **You cannot use late days for the final project!**

 The project proposal deadline is "soft" in that we strongly encourage you to submit a proposal, but the proposal is not graded.
 The purpose of the project proposal is to give you an opportunity to put your plans down on paper so you can get feedback from the staff about whether the project is too easy or too hard before it is too late.
 The writeup and video deadlines are hard deadlines --- there are no late days.